10 Best Herbal Teas For Diverticulitis

 Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its anti-inflammatory and soothing properties.

-Curcuma longa, commonly known as turmeric, has been traditionally used for its anti-inflammatory and antimicrobial properties, making it a potential natural remedy for managing symptoms of diverticulitis.
+Thymus vulgaris, commonly known as thyme, is a herb that has been traditionally used for its antimicrobial and anti-inflammatory properties, making it a potential candidate for supporting digestive health.

 foeniculum vulgare tea